adirzadok16/Meal-Match-App/README.md

 - **Add New Donation:** This option allows restaurants to donate food or meals to charitable organizations.
 - **Update Existing Donation:** This option allows restaurant to update donation if there are any changes.
 - **Remove Donation:** This option allows restaurants to remove donated food if neccesery.
-- **View Notifications:** RThis option allows restaurant to see  notifications whenever a charity has a pickup for their donation.
+- **View Notifications:** This option allows restaurant to see  notifications whenever a charity has a pickup for their donation.
+- **Log Out:** Log out from the user and back to Login Activity.

 ָָָָ**User Inputs:**